The Outlander Series: My Initial Review of this Show

 For me, it's been a terrific show if you are into shows you truly have to pay attention to.
 There are many layers to enjoy!
 I will look forward to this show continuing through more seasons.
 I do suspect it will.

 The Beautiful Opening Credits to the Show Outlander

 Catching Up: The Continuing Appeal to This Series

 I am back to talk in more detail after putting this critique aside to continue watching the series and catching up.
 I am now at Season 3 but have not yet started watching it, and in reality, the show is about five episodes in now.
 I don’t mind being behind.
 It gives me something to do on the weekends to distract me from the busy week I just went through.

 As Season 2 flipped back to the future era and later to the past 1700s, it was boring at the beginning except for the Paris scenery.
 The sets the creators produced for that era were marvelous!
 Then close to the end of the season, it picked up in the 1960s, where many things are explained about current and past characters.
 Season 3 will travel the main character, Claire, back in time to find her Jamie.

 More Scenes from Season 3

 Travel back in time with a show that will inspire, captivate, frighten, and question your knowledge of historical eras.
-Be steadfast and open minded if you are catching up to the series, and you will find the intrigue of this one will make you stay for the duration of this series.
+Be steadfast and open-minded if you are catching up to the series, and you might find the exciting intrigue will pull you in and make you stay for the duration of this series.
 I know I will be watching!!

 © 2017 Missy Smith